radixdlt/official-examples/step-by-step/20-radiswap-dapp/README.md

 # 20. Radiswap

 The Radiswap dApp is the last example in the step-by-step learning journey.
-It takes the concepts learned in the previous sections and combines them into a single, more complex demonstration.
-The Radiswap dApp is a decentralized exchange (DEX) that allows users to swap tokens.
-The version that exists in this repository is a simplified version of a DEX, but it still demonstrates the core concepts.
+It takes the concepts learned in the previous sections and combines them with some small new additions to make a single, more complex demonstration.
+The Radiswap dApp is a decentralized exchange (DEX) that allows users to deposit and swap between two tokens.

 ### Contents